ULJ-Yale/qunex/README.md

 * 0.62.10 [connector] qunex.sh patched to include pushd and popd functionality to preserve initial user working directory.
 * 0.62.9  [connector] runTurnkey patch to include T2 to rsync command for hcp2 step
 * 0.62.8  [niutilities] Added the option to include only available files for the parameter check within createList command.
-* 0.62.7  [niutilities] Extended Qu|Nex functionality so it supports multiple B0 FieldMap images and Philips field maps.
+* 0.62.7  [niutilities] Extended QuNex functionality so it supports multiple B0 FieldMap images and Philips field maps.
 Added the use_sequence_info parameter that specifies which information is extracted from JSON sidecars during dcm2niix conversion.
 * 0.62.6  [niutilities] MSMAll now properly executes DeDriftAndResample in case of a multi-run HCP ICAFix.
 * 0.62.5  [connector, niutilities] Bolds parameter is now properly passed to all commands.
 * 0.62.4  [niutilities] The order of images in the hcpDiffusion command is now correct.